Witzelfitz/weather-app/README.md

 - **Chur**: Light purple background with purple headings

 The application ensures high contrast and readability, making it highly usable for people older than 50.

+## Clickable Elements and Hover Effects

+The application includes clickable elements for each city section, allowing users to interact with the application.
+Hover effects are also added to enhance the user experience, making the application more engaging and visually appealing.